-Article 11 (1) Beyond what is provided for in this Act, the rescission of the manifestation of an intention to be bound by the offer of a consumer contract or by the acceptance of such an offer and the validity of the clauses in a consumer contract are governed by the Civil Code and the Commercial Code (Act No. 48 of 1899).
+Article 11 (1) In addition to what is provided for in this Act, the rescission of an offer or acceptance of an offer of a consumer contract and the validity of the clauses in a consumer contract are governed by the Civil Code and the grounds of that act.

+Commercial Code (Act No. 48 of 1899).

-(2) If a law or regulation other than the Civil Code and the Commercial Code specifically provides for the rescission of the manifestation of an intention to be bound by the offer of a consumer contract or by the acceptance of such an offer and the validity of the clauses in a consumer contract, that law or regulation supersedes this Act.
+(2) If a law or regulation other than the Civil Code and the Commercial Code specifically provides for the rescission of an offer or acceptance of an offer of a consumer contract and the validity of the clauses in a consumer contract, that law or regulation supersedes this Act.